 Check water level periodically to monitor drawdown in the well as a guide to flow rate adjustment.
 The goal is minimal drawdown (<0.1 m) during purging.
 This goal may be difficult to achieve under some circumstances due to geologic heterogeneities within the screened interval, and may require adjustment based on site-specific conditions and personal experience.
 In-line water quality indicator parameters should be continuously monitored during purging.
-The water quality indicator parameters monitored can include pH, redox potential, conductivity, dissolved oxygen (DO) and turbidity.
-The last three parameters are often most sensitive.
-Pumping rate. drawdown, and the time or volume required to obtain stabilization of parameter readings can be used as a future guide to purge the well.
+The water quality drawdown, and the time or volume required to obtain stabilization of parameter readings can be used as a future guide to purge the well.
 Measurements should be taken every three to five minutes if the above suggested rates are used.
 Stabilization is achieved after all parameters have stabilized for three successive readings.
 In lieu of measuring all five parameters, a minimum subset would include pH, conductivity, and turbidity or DO.
-Three successive readings should be within \pm 0.1 for pH, \pm 3% for conductivity, \pm 10 mv for redox potential, and ± 10% for turbidity and DO.
+Three successive readings should be within ± 0.1 for pH, $\pm 3\%$ for conductivity, ± 10 mv for redox potential, and ± 10% for turbidity and DO.
 Stabilized purge indicator parameter trends are generally obvious and follow either an exponential or asymptotic change to stable values during purging.
 Dissolved oxygen and turbidity usually require the longest time for stabilization.
 The above stabilization guidelines are provided for rough estimates based on experience.

-H. Sampling, Sample Containers, Preservation and Decontamination
+H. Sampling, Sample Containers, Preservation and Decontamination Upon parameter stabilization, sampling can be initiated.